-Parameter estimates of the achievement production function and of parental preferences are reported in Tables 15 and 16.
-First, the reduced form estimate of the constant in the production of test scores was lower in municipal than in voucher schools.
-However, these estimates confound the impact of all unobserved inputs, including teacher quality.
-The structural estimates net out teacher effects through the equilibrium of the model, and yield a lower constant in voucher schools (for all student types).
-Therefore, other than a lower teacher quality, which drives the reduced form result, municipal schools do not have worse unobserved inputs than private schools.
+Parameter estimates of the achievement production function and of parental preferences are reported in Tables A11 and A12.
+First, the reduced form estimate of the constant in the production of test scores from Table A5 is lower in municipal (-1.184)than in voucher (-1.105) schools.
+However, these estimates confound the impact of all unobserved inputs, including teacher skills.
+The structural estimates net out teacher effects through the equilibrium of the model, and yield a lower constant in voucher than in municipal schools for all student types (-1.88 vs. -1.85 for type 1, -4.88 vs. -1.911 for type 2, -3.010 vs. -1.279).
+Therefore, other than lower teacher skills, which drives the reduced form result, municipal schools do not have worse unobserved inputs than private schools.

-Second, there is a teacher-student complementarity: the coefficient on teacher quality varies among student types in a statistically significant way.
+Second, there is a teacher-student complementarity: the coefficient on teaching skills varies among student types in a statistically significant way.
 Hence, to evaluate teacher policies that change the allocation of teachers and/or students across school sectors, it is not sufficient to use a teacher value added approach.
 Rather, one needs to simultaneously analyse teacher and student allocation across schools, and how the teacher-student match affects achievement.